 WSN use security mechanisms like those used for Wi-Fi.
 This includes encryption, authentication, verification, key management, and sequence number.
 Authentication means for the wireless sensor to join the WSN and connect to the gateway, the wireless sensor must be “provisioned” (configured in advance) as part of commissioning with the network identifier (like Wi-Fi SSID) and a secret key (password) to join the network.
 To make “provisioning” easy and secure, this configuration cannot be done over the WSN.
 The network ID and join key is configured “out-of-band” meaning by other means.
 This is like the wired “console port” on Wi-Fi and other wireless telecommunication equipment.

 For several WSN technologies the commissioning process; to configure the network ID and key is very time-consuming involving multiple steps and special tools.
 Even for the same WSN technology, the tools and procedures differ from one sensor manufacturer to the next.
 For instance, for one WSN technology, after configuring network ID and join key from a laptop using an infrared (IR) adapter that must be aimed precisely, you must generate a provisioning information file for each sensor commissioned, copy the files, bring them to the wireless system management software, load the files onto the computer, and then download into the WSN.
 And keep the files.
 Another WSN technology requires you to use an app on a phone to write the gateway tag, network ID (gateway MAC address from label on gateway), and join key into a key card.
 Then you again use a phone to read that network information from the key card into that phone, and then use that phone to write the network information into each sensor using NFC.
 Other solutions include scanning QR code on each sensor to get its MAC address and then write it into the network management software.
-For the initial installation the system vendor will do this for you, but for additions and replacement you have to do it yourself so it is important this is easy.
+For the initial installation the system vendor will do this for you, but for future additions and replacement you have to do it yourself so it is important this is easy.

 WirelessHART solves this by using the same HART field communicator and HART modem used for 4-20 mA/HART instruments which the plant already has.
 Often many sets.
 Instrument technicians are already familiar with these HART tools.
 The result is sensors easy to commission with security credentials.
 Other WSN technologies cannot use these tools.